AliAhmedDL/MDPS_APP/README.md

 This multiple disease prediction system incorporates three built-in models to calculate the probability of an individual having a specific disease.
 It compares three distinct logistic regression models to determine the most effective model for each disease prediction.

+## Illustraion

+We trained three distinct machine learning models for each prediction task and assessed their performance by comparing them using the F1 score metric.
+The models utilized were Support Vector Machine (SVM), Logistic Regression, and XGBoost Classifier.
+The models were saved and loaded using pickle library.

 ## Features

 - Machine learning model for Diabetes